Pylons/pyramid/docs/narr/views.rst

 View Callable Responses
 ~~~~~~~~~~~~~~~~~~~~~~~

-A view callable may always return an object that implements the :mod:`pyramid`
+A view callable may always return an object that implements the :app:`Pyramid`
 :term:`Response` interface.
 The easiest way to return something that
 implements the :term:`Response` interface is to return a
 :class:`pyramid.response.Response` object instance directly.
 For example: